emoncms/emoncms/docs/RaspberryPi/Low-write-mode.md

 1. It is essential that emoncms was initially installed by following either the [Raspbian Jessie](readme.md) or [Raspbian Wheezy](install_Wheezy.md) installation guide, or you have used git to install a working version of emoncms on your Raspberry Pi

-1. Because the low-write mode **is not compatible with PHPFIWA feeds**, it's important that any existing PHPFIWA feeds are deleted, otherwise the system will become unstable.

 Update emoncms to current version:

     cd /var/www/emoncms && git pull